Please screenshot this page and send it to info@mim-essay.com

 • Step 1: Pick one meaningful story from your life.

-Choose something that had a real emotional or personal impact on you.
-It could be a setback, a proud moment, or an experience that changed how you see the world.
+Choose an experience that had a real personal impact on you.
+It could be a setback, a responsibility, a proud moment or an experience that changed how you see people or problems.

 • Step 2: Describe the situation in simple words.